Diminished Value Calculator

 5/5

 Expect a low initial offer.
 Use the market-based estimate and comparable sale data to counter.
-Most claims settle at 60–80% of the market estimate.
+Claim outcomes vary widely by insurer, damage type, and documentation quality.
 If negotiations stall, mention filing a complaint with your state insurance commissioner.

 Worked Example: 17c Diminished Value Calculation